jimmyb2508/cruise-ships/README.md

 # Project Title - Cruise Ships 🚢

-⚓️ Board the MCR Codes Cruise Ship 🛳for a round-the-world trip, visiting the world's most famous ports
+⚓️ Board the MCR Codes Cruise Ship 🛳 for a round-the-world trip, visiting the world's most famous ports

 Cruise Ships is great because it's made of Vanilla JavaScript and can go anywhere! 🏝

 Users become the Captain 👩‍✈️👨‍✈️ of the Ship ⛴ and begin their journey by pressing the 'Set Sail' ⛵️ button.
 This will automatically plot a course 🌅 to the next port on the ships itinerary. 🚤 After every port has been reached users must disembark the cruise ship 🛥!

-But don't worry - this is JavaScript 🤖: You can always refresh the page to embark on another trip! 🌍
+But don't worry: this is JavaScript! 🤖

+You can always refresh the page to embark on another trip! 🌍

+## Play

+You can embark on a cruise by visiting: https://cruise-ships.now.sh/

 ## Tests